Inflect logo

 Natural Disaster Risk

 Ohio has a very low natural disaster risk profile, with a FEMA National Risk Index score of 19.50 out of 100 as of September 2025.
-This makes the state an exceptionally safe location for critical infrastructure and data backup sites.
+Its inland location shields it from hurricanes and coastal flooding, making it an ideal location for critical infrastructure and backup sites.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business